 Then comes the day Justyce goes driving with his best friend, Manny, windows rolled down, music turned up – way up, sparking the fury of a white off-duty police officer beside them.
 Words fly.
 Shots are fired.
 Justyce and Manny are caught in the crosshairs.
 In the media fallout, it's Justyce who is under attack.

 Return to the world of Dear Martin in the stunning NEW novel from Nic Stone, Dear Justyce.
-Publishing October 2020 and available for pre-order now!
+Available now!

 Nic Stone is a native of Atlanta and a Spelman College graduate.
 After working extensively in teen mentoring and living in Israel for a few years, she returned to the United States to write full-time.
 Dear Martin, her first novel, is loosely based on a series of true events involving the shooting deaths of unarmed African American teenagers.
 Shaken by the various responses to these incidents--and to the pro-justice movement that sprang up as a result--Stone began the project in an attempt to examine current affairs through the lens of Dr. Martin Luther King Jr.'s teachings.